-A fun twist on the traditional rice krispy treat with these crispy chocolate cherry treats!
+Enjoy a fun twist on the traditional rice krispie treat with these chocolate cherry rice krispie treats!

 - 3 Tbsp butter

-- 5 C Rice Krispies cereal (or off-brand works fantastic, too)
+- 5 cup Rice Krispies cereal off-brand works fantastic, too

 - Prepare pan by lining an 11X7-inch baking dish with foil, allowing excess foil to hang over pan edges.